JerryFans/JerryFans/README.md

 - 10 years of iOS development experience
 - 6 years of Flutter and native hybrid development experience
 - Focused on Swift, Objective-C, Dart, audio/video, performance optimization, and engineering productivity
-- Open-source contributor to FlutterBoost, Lottie-iOS, and lottie_flutter
-- Interested in AI-assisted development with Codex, OpenClaw, and Trae
+- Interested in AI-assisted development with Codex and Claude

 ## GitHub Stats